AbubakarShf/AmazonClone/README.md

 # Q.How I can run this in my pc?

-###Ans:
+## Answer:

-###Simply download this project go inside project directory and open cmd/gitbash.
+### Simply download this project go inside project directory and open cmd/gitbash.
 Write **npm install** and hit enter.
 It will install all required dependencies.

-###Now we have to create the database and change configuration of firebase in AmazonClone>src>.firebase>Firebase.js .
+### Now we have to create the database and change configuration of firebase in AmazonClone>src>.firebase>Firebase.js .
 For that

     1.Go on https://firebase.google.com/
     2.Create FirStore DataBase.